- Insurance Guide

 For 50 years, TruStage Life of Canada has provided funeral preplanning solutions, final expense solutions and products created to reduce the obligations of an executor.Trustee

-An individual, named by the insurer who manages trusts established during one’s life and at death.
+An individual, named by the insured who manages trusts established during one’s life and at death.

 U